intershop/intershop-pwa/docs/guides/authentication_punchout.md

 # Authentication with the Punchout Identity Provider

-This document describes the main authentication mechanism if punchout is used as identity provider.
+This document describes the authentication mechanism if punchout is used as identity provider.
 If you need an introduction to this topic, read the [Authentication Concept](../concepts/authentication.md) first.

 ## Configuration

-The PWA must be configured in a correct way to use punchout as an identity provider.
+The PWA must be configured in a specific way to use punchout as an identity provider.
-Apart from the enabled `punchout` feature flag, the following configuration can be added to the Angular CLI environment files for development purposes:
+Apart from the enabled `punchout` feature flag, the following configuration can be added to the Angular CLI `environment.ts` files for development purposes:

 ```typescript
 features: [